aoki-n1/draft-nobuo-scitt-extension-schemer/README.md

-# Supply Chain Use Cases to Design Secure Computing Systems for SCITT Extention
+# A YANG Data Model for Multi-Statements of SCITT

 This is an individual Internet-Draft, "A YANG Data Model for Multi-Statements of SCITT".